 What is Donor Stewardship?

-Investing time, money, and resources into building a great stewardship program can help your nonprofit organization (NPO) overcome these obstacles and grow your fundraising revenue.
-Cultivating and maintaining donor relationships will ensure your NPO’s success for years to come.
+Investing time and resources into building a great stewardship program can help your nonprofit organization grow its fundraising revenue.
+Cultivating and maintaining donor relationships will ensure your organization’s success for years to come.

 The Difference between Good Donor Stewardship and Great Donor Stewardship